danrpts/pangify/README.md

 ## Usage
 pangify {OPTIONS} [MODEL ...]

-`MODEL` is the path and name of a file, omit the extensions.
+`MODEL` is the path and name of a file.
+Omit the extension and see option `-i`.

 `OPTIONS` are:

-	`-i`      Comma seperated input extensions.
+	-i      Comma seperated input extensions.
 Default is -i poly,coor

-	`-d`      Set ouput directory.
+	-d      Set ouput directory.
 Default is the path to file.

-	`-v`      Show tokenized ouput.
+	-v      Show tokenized ouput.
 For debugging.

 ## Model Data